 When searching for your Chinese language learning destination, you may take Tianjin city as one of your options.
 Like other cities of China, this city also owns both advantages and disadvantages.
-To determine whether it is a good place for learning the Chinese language, it is all about the weighing on these factors.
+It is all about weighing on these factors to determine whether it is a good place for learning the Chinese language.

 Brief introduction of Tianjin

 In the past, Tianjin was a foreign concession due to its important position in international trading.
-Lots of travellers who rush to Beijing and Shanghai often overlooked this city.
-However, Tianjin city is still so proud of those imposing buildings left since the concessions, which distribute a sense of faded nobility.
+Lots of travelers who rush to Beijing and Shanghai often overlooked this city.
+However, Tianjin city is still so proud of those imposing buildings left since the concessions, distributing a sense of faded nobility.

 Besides the special history of being a foreign concession, Tianjin is also the famous home of the art of Cross talk (相声xiàng shēng).
 Cross talk (相声xiàng shēng) is a traditional Chinese comedic performance in the form of a dialogue or, much less often, a monologue or, even less frequently, a multi-player talk show.
 The language, rich in puns and allusions, is used in a rapid, bantering style.
 Cross talk is one of China’s foremost performing arts.